coherentnoise/world-cup-2026-predictor/README.md

 The repo is designed for students learning forecasting, sports analytics, probability models, and reproducible data science.

+## Disclaimer - I do not encourage sports betting based on these predictions.

 ## Project structure

 ```text